 The Stronger Smarter Institute offers unique, transformative and highly regarded programs and online training that equips educators with the tools and practices to enact high-expectations relationships in their school classrooms and communities leading to sustainable change in student outcomes.

-The #LearnOurTruth campaign is led by the National Indigenous Youth Education Coalition in collaboration with In My Blood It Runs documentary, BE.
-Collective Culture and Young Mob – a part of World Vision’s Australia First Nations Program.
+The #LearnOurTruth campaign is led by the National Indigenous Youth Education Coalition (NIYEC) in collaboration with In My Blood It Runs documentary and BE.
+Collective Culture.

 The alliance is fighting for the truth and equity to be the foundation of our education system.
 We know that First Nations experiences through time and the full impact of colonisation is silenced in many classrooms around the country.
 By centring on the experiences of First Nations youth, we are calling for the public to #LearnOurTruth.
 We urgently need more public and political scrutiny about how every person living on sovereign First Nations land is not being taught a true history in classrooms.

 Educators, take the pledge to ensure we #LearnOurTruth in schools

 If we are to fight the systemic and social injustices impacting the lives of Aboriginal and Torres Strait Islander People and Communities today, we must first understand our shared past.

 For too long, Aboriginal and Torres Strait Islander histories have been left out of classrooms.

 NIYEC are calling on educators to pledge to drive this change in classrooms.
 Join below and you will be supported with resources and community.

 “I am making a commitment to learn the true history of this country.
 I will:

 - Read books and news media by Aboriginal and Torres Strait Islander writers.